bHerreno/termNet/README.md

 ## Overview
 This Shiny application is designed to analyze bibliographies exported from [JabRef](https://www.jabref.org/) in XML format.
 It facilitates the comparison of key terms in English and Spanish and uses multivariate analysis and clustering techniques to identify patterns and groupings in the data.

+This command will load the application:

+"R -e "shiny::runApp('termNet.R')""

+If the app doesn't run automatically in the web browser, copy the URL displayed in the terminal and paste it into your web browser.

 ## Application Structure

 1. **Data Loading**